Creating a Cell from an Existing GDSII file¶

 Export a grating coupler to GDSII¶

-We first write a fiber coupler to gdsii so we can import it again later.
+We first write a fiber coupler to gdsii, so that we can import it again later.
 Note that all the layers used in the gdsii must be defined in the technology file.

 In this example we will use

-technologies.silicon_photonics, which is an example TECH shipped with IPKISS.
+si_fab, which is an example PDK shipped with Luceda Academy.

-from technologies import silicon_photonics from ipkiss3 import all as i3 import numpy as np import pylab as plt
+from si_fab import all as pdk # noqa from ipkiss3 import all as i3 import numpy as np import pylab as plt

 Then, we instantiate a grating coupler, and write it to

 from picazzo3.fibcoup.curved.cell import FiberCouplerCurvedGrating # Here we use a fiber_coupler from Picazzo my_grating = FiberCouplerCurvedGrating( name="unique_grating_name_used_in_GDSII" ) # We give a unique name to the cell that will be used in the gdsii file. my_grating_layout = my_grating.Layout() my_grating_layout_ports = my_grating_layout.ports my_grating_layout.visualize() my_grating_layout.write_gdsii("my_grating.gds")